Chidambaram's race to reform Indian economy runs into political hurdles

-NEW DELHI, April 29 (Reuters) - An Indian Parliament deadlocked yet again over corruption scandals threatens Finance Minister P. Chidambaram’s ambitious reform agenda, dealing a harsh dose of political reality on the heels of his North American roadshow to sell the India story.
+NEW DELHI (Reuters) - An Indian Parliament deadlocked yet again over corruption scandals threatens Finance Minister P. Chidambaram’s ambitious reform agenda, dealing a harsh dose of political reality on the heels of his North American roadshow to sell the India story.

 Two long-stalled reforms - one to lift the foreign ownership cap in insurers to 49 percent from 26 percent and another that would simplify land acquisition for factories - were due to be introduced in the legislature during the past week ended up being side-tracked by the political ruckus.